Risk: Probability distributions

-If all the consequences are expressed in the same units (or can be converted into a consistent loss function), the risk can be expressed as a probability density function describing the “uncertainty about outcome”:
+If all the consequences are expressed in the same units (or can be converted into a consistent loss function), the risk can be expressed as a probability density function describing the uncertainty about outcome:

 This can also be expressed as a cumulative distribution function (CDF) (or S curve).
 One way of highlighting the tail of this distribution is by showing the probability of exceeding given losses, known as a complementary cumulative distribution function, plotted on logarithmic scales.
-Examples include frequency-number (FN) diagrams, showing the annual frequency of exceeding given numbers of fatalities.

-A simple way of summarising the size of the distribution’s tail is the loss with a certain probability of exceedance, such as the Value at Risk.
+For example, frequency-number diagrams show the annual frequency of exceeding given numbers of fatalities.
+Another way of summarizing the size of the distribution's tail is the loss with a certain probability of exceedance, that is, the value at risk.

 Expected values

 Risk is often measured as the expected value of the loss.
 This combines the probabilities and consequences into a single value.
-See also Expected utility.
+See also expected utility.
 The simplest case is a binary possibility of Accident or No accident.
 The associated formula for calculating risk is then:

-For example, if there is a probability of 0.01 of suffering an accident with a loss of $1000, then total risk is a loss of $10, the product of 0.01 and $1000.

 In a situation with several possible accident scenarios, total risk is the sum of the risks for each scenario, provided that the outcomes are comparable: